 After some time and years of practice of Chinese medicine I hit the biggest wall I have faced in my life of extreme grief from the death of my father and then my partner.
 The effect of both these events began the process of the last six years of my life which was about me finally realising that I had never been told to or given a way to really look at the pain I was carrying emotionally.

-I was however able to understand the nature of many plant medicines that are quite rare and important for healing but only in the hands of people that really are able to know what they are doing namely the energetic understanding and herbalism of the area of the world that the plant comes from.
-I have spent some time helping to secure indigenous rights to the plant medicine Iboga for this reason and some of my time is spent as a co-director to a community interest company called "Blessings of the Forest".
+I was however able to understand the nature of many plant medicines that are quite rare and important for healing but only in the hands of people that really are able to know the root energetic understanding and herbalism of the area of the world that the plant comes from.
+I have spent some time helping to secure indigenous rights to the plant medicine Iboga for this reason and so some of my time is spent as a co-director to a community interest company called "Blessings of the Forest".

 In the last four years finally I have been able to meet the key people and the key plants that have helped me to heal and to re-direct my life.